hylo-lang/GitBooks/Tour/modules.md

 To run this program:

-* Run the command `hyloc Hello.hylo Greet.hylo -o hello`
+* Run the command `hc Hello.hylo Greet.hylo -o hello`
 * Run the command `./hello`

-_Alternatively, you can put both source files in a subdirectory, say `Sources/`, and compile the program with `hyloc Sources -o hello`._
+_Alternatively, you can put both source files in a subdirectory, say `Sources/`, and compile the program with `hc Sources -o hello`._

 Note that `greet` need not be `public` to be visible from another file in the module.
 All entities declared at the top level of a file are visible everywhere in a module, but not beyond that module's boundary.